Knowing how to build trust is critical for leaders and managers. Many people do it naturally. For others, it’s something that they develop over time.

 - Less scrutiny: When you trust someone, you are less likely to question what they do.
 This means it’s easier for them to get things done.
 A trusted leader doesn’t need to spend as much time answering questions or justifying their actions.

 - Greater influence: When a leader has worked to build trust, people are more likely to believe in their motives and expertise.
-A trusted leader can exercise more influence, which reduces the barriers they will encounter as they do their work.
+A trusted leader can have more influence, which reduces the barriers they will encounter as they do their work.
 Greater influence means that a trusted leader is also able to implement changes that a less trustworthy person might find difficult.

 Consistency is key.
 Without it, people around you won’t know what to expect, and they’ll watch your every move.